elastic/rally/docs/track.rst

 * ``time-period`` (optional, no default value if not specified): Allows to define a default value for all tasks of the ``parallel`` element.
 * ``warmup-iterations`` (optional, defaults to 0): Allows to define a default value for all tasks of the ``parallel`` element.
 * ``iterations`` (optional, defaults to 1): Allows to define a default value for all tasks of the ``parallel`` element.
-* ``completed-by`` (optional): Allows to define the name of one task in the ``tasks`` list.
-As soon as this task has completed, the whole ``parallel`` task structure is considered completed.
+* ``completed-by`` (optional): Allows to define the name of one task in the ``tasks`` list, or the value ``any``.
+If a specific task name has been provided then as soon as the task has completed the whole ``parallel`` task structure is considered completed.
+If the value ``any`` is provided, then any task that is first to complete will render the ``parallel`` structure complete.
 If this property is not explicitly defined, the ``parallel`` task structure is considered completed as soon as all its subtasks have completed.
 A task is completed if and only if all associated clients have completed execution.
 * ``tasks`` (mandatory): Defines a list of tasks that should be executed concurrently.
 Each task in the list can define the following properties that have been defined above: ``clients``, ``warmup-time-period``, ``time-period``, ``warmup-iterations`` and ``iterations``.

 .. note::